 The Mighty Roar Local Team in Tenerife

 Our programmes in Tenerife are run by our dedicated local volunteer team, who are committed to ensuring you have the best time ever.
 Our team members provide the structure for your stay, including the accommodation, meals, airport pickup, in-country orientation and of course support.

 They are sure to become your good friends and you will not meet nicer people that are willing to do everything in their power to make your stay the most memorable.

 Will I get an in-country orientation?

 Yes.
-Your orientation will be on Sunday morning and will go through everything you need to know for your time in Tenerife.
+Your orientation will be on Tuesday and will go through everything you need to know for your time in Tenerife.